 Brian enjoys the variety of home improvement work offered at Cowleys.
-He commented that the different jobs and their unique challenges every week makes his work week interesting.
-He takes personal pride in his work and brings out the best in the other team members.
+He commented that the different jobs and their unique challenges every week makes his work interesting.
+He takes personal pride in every assignment and brings out the best in the other team members.

 In his spare time, Brian enjoys coaching youth softball, and he must be doing something right out on the diamond, because he’s managed to have a run of winning seasons.
 He also values time spent with his family, which is his highest priority.